fipe2200/UNIX/Tentor/Frågor/Fråga 6.md

 Set up DNS records:
 - MX for mail server.
-- SPF, DKIM, and DMARC for email validation.
+- SPF, DKIM for email validation.

 Secure the server:
 - Use TLS for encryption.